daominah/turn_based_game/README.md

 - Logging is recommended: all actions and significant state changes should be logged so players can review them during the duel or reconstruct a replay later.

-### Plugable games logic
+### Pluggable games logic

 #### Burn card game

 Very simple card game to demonstrate the engine.

 - At the beginning of the duel, toss a coin to determine who plays first.
-- Each player has 8000 LP, draws 5 cards.
+- Each player has 8000 LP and draws 5 cards.
 Then start the 1st turn.
 - At the start of each turn, except the 1st turn, the turn player draws 1 card.
-- All cards have the similar effect:
+- All cards have similar effects:
   Activate 1 of the following effects:
   - Gain x LP.
   - Inflict y damage to the opponent.
-    (the LP value is randomly generated, 0 < x < 1000, 0 < y < 3000, divisible by 100)
+    (LP values are randomly generated: 0 < x < 1000, 0 < y < 3000, divisible by 100)
-- The duel ends when one player LP reaches 0 (or less), Or when a player needs to draw but the deck is empty.
+- The duel ends when one player's LP reaches 0 (or less), or when a player needs to draw but the deck is empty.
-- During a turn, only the turn player can do actions.
+- During a turn, only the turn player can perform actions.
 Actions are:
   - Play a card from hand.
   - End turn.